 Though it is impossible to enumerate all the products powered by IoT for disabled people, let’s have a look at some key categories.

-For various reasons, individuals with disabilities can have problems communicating with others, making it necessary to have a human interpreter by their side.
-However, solutions such as teletypewriters, text-to-speech scanners, voice recorders, and players help overcome these issues.
+For various reasons, individuals with disabilities can have communication barriers in the interaction with others, making it necessary to have a human interpreter by their side.
+However, solutions such as teletypewriters, text-to-speech scanners, voice recorders, voice assistants, and players help people overcome these issues.

 Wearables and tracking devices

 Tracking technologies and wearables enable continuous data collection about user behavior and movement and send information to a server where the data is analyzed; based on this data, information about further actions from IoT solutions can be required.
-For example, if a user often forgets to take pills, an app can be used to remind him or her to do so.
-If an individual with memory loss is prone to wandering and confusion, the app can notify a family member that the person has left the safe area.
+For example, if a user often forgets to take pills, an app connected to a wearable device can be used to remind him or her to do so.
+If an individual with memory loss is prone to wandering and confusion, the app can notify a family member that the person has left the safe area and then help an authorized user to monitor the location of this person.

 Smart home solutions

-Smart home products are aimed at changing the way we interact with objects around us.
-For people with disabilities, these solutions can provide an additional benefit — more independence.
-These systems usually offer functionality such as remote lighting control, remote climate management, automated window treatment, and enhanced security.
-All this is possible thanks to smart devices powered by sensors and advanced mobile apps that allow for executing control over the entire system in just a few clicks.
-You can read more about IoT home automation solutions in one of our previously published articles.
+Smart home products are already well-known and well-tested and unlike smart traffic lights, for example, they are already widely used.
+They are aimed at changing the way we interact with objects around us.
+For people with disabilities, including, for example, blind individuals, smart homes can provide an additional benefit — more independence.
+Such apps usually offer functionality such as remote lighting control, remote climate management, automated window treatment, and enhanced security.
+All this is possible thanks to devices built for smart homes powered by sensors and advanced mobile apps that allow for executing control over the entire system in just a few clicks.
+You can read more about IoT home automation solutions and the use of connected technology in one of our previously published articles.

 Share your ideas with us, and we will offer you the best solution!